robier/Holiday/README.md

     - `floating` where a holiday's date is not fixed (like easter)
     - `dependant` where one holiday depends upon some other holiday (it's `x` days before or after "main" holiday)
-- you can check if holiday exist providing date
+- you can check if holiday exists providing date
 - also you can get holiday by providing date
-- you can check if there is any holidays in date range
+- you can check if there are any holidays in date range
-- also you can get holiday by providing date range
+- also you can get holidays by providing date range
-- you can get all dates for specified year
+- you can get all holidays for specified year
-- you can make you own holiday class definitions by just implementing `DateCalculatorInterface` (it can not be dependant date type)
+- you can make you own holiday class definitions by just implementing `Calculable` interface (it can not be dependant holiday type)

 Installation
 ------------

-This project requires PHP 5.5 or. higher.
+This project requires PHP 5.5 or higher.
-Installation of this project is simple you just need to add one line to your `composer.json` file
+Installation of this library is simple, you just need to add one line to your `composer.json` file

     {
         "require": {